stelzch/zotero.koplugin/doc/DevelopmentNotes.md

  5.	version: version number
  6. synced: ? **not used yet?**

+Synced column is currently not used at all.

 	CREATE TABLE IF NOT EXISTS items (
 		itemID INTEGER PRIMARY KEY,